runemadsen/runemadsen-2012/writings/printing-code/lecture-form.md

 Format and Form
 ===============

-The purpose of this class is to get you started thinking about visual communication on the lowest level possible: making forms out of color.
+The purpose of this class is to get you started thinking about the most basic form of visual communication: making forms out of color.
+It's important to me that when you're solving you're assignment, you go back to these lecture notes, and think about what I show you.

 Design is the thing that we wrap around all forms of communication.
 It comes from the idea that we cannot deliver a message without implying some kind of meaning.

 As a very simple example, let's look at the word danger.
-Here we have a somewhat neutral presentation of of the word.
+Here we have a somewhat neutral presentation of the word.
+It's sans-serif and gray.

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/danger_small.png" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/danger.png" />

 There's really no way of saying what the "correct" design is, but we can talk about why you would choose a specific design over another.
+To be able to choose, you need to take a range of things into account, and that's what makes a really good designer: Choosing the best form for a specific piece of content.

-That's called design critique.
-For example, one could argue that using Comic Sans at typeface in a green color is not the best way of supporting the meaning of the word.
+For example, one could argue that setting the word in a green Comic Sans font is not the best way of supporting the meaning of the word.

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/danger2_small.png" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/danger2.png" />

-One could instead argue that a bolder font (alerts the eye, underpins the importance) and the color red (the cultural significance, signage, blood) better conveys the message.
+One could instead argue that a bolder font (alerts the eye, underpins the importance) and the color red (the cultural significance, used in signage, blood) better conveys the message.

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/danger3_small.png" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/danger3.png" />